kevncobb/limed9/docroot/modules/contrib/simple_sitemap/README.md

      * get
      * remove

-These service methods can be chained like so:
+These service methods can be used/chained like so:

 ```php
 // Create a new sitemap variant of the default_hreflang sitemap type.